Venues

 Cuvrystrasse 7, 10997 Berlin.
 Station: Schlesisches Tor.

 into a theatre rehearsal room.
-Now it is a club with a main focus on
+Now the place has become a club run by

 (www.lido-berlin.de)